Resources

 • activities, support and advice to improve wellbeing and mental health

-• activities, support and advice for adults living with dementia and/or their carers
+• activities, support and advice for adults living with dementia and/or their unpaid carers

-• by having developed and managed Housing Associations/ Schemes
+• by having developed and managed Housing Group/ Schemes

 • through extensive experience of developing solutions to meet the housing, health and care needs of diverse minority communities